petersn/binpatch/README.md

     $ ./binpatch --apply migration1 --pid PID

 If the above fails (especially on Ubuntu) it may be because of hardening that blocks processes from ptracing non-children.
-You can disable this protection with:
+You can either run binpatch as root, or disable this protection with:

     $ echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope